+Enable Guest

-Enable Guest Check to enable the Guest Zone feature.
-Zone:
+Zone: Check to enable the Guest Zone feature.

 Schedule: The schedule of time when the Guest Zone will be active.
 The schedule may be set to Always, which will allow the particular service to always be enabled.
-You can create your own times in the Tools > Schedules section.
+You can create your own times in the Tools > Schedules section or click Add New.